bantayso/talk2me/README.md

 ====
 As this is an alpha release there is much refactoring and testing to do.

+* If connection is lost, notify some how.
+Phones may do this when display is locked.
 * Logout link.
 * Display active users in room.
 * Don't allow duplicate usernames.